gustavoalito/BeCode/Linux-Server-Client-Project/Report.md

 # 1 -

-First step was to download the Ubuntu server's ISO file from the official Ubuntu page.
+The first step was to download the Ubuntu server's ISO file from the official Ubuntu page.
-The, when initially installing it via VirtualBox, I used the following pages to help with the steps:
+Then, when initially installing it via VirtualBox, I used the following pages to help with the steps:

 For the Ubuntu server initial install: https://www.youtube.com/watch?v=YtH9D2SqBqA

 For the partition, I chose to make it manually.
 From the free space available, I created a partition of 2GB and mounted it into "mnt/backup".

+For the SSH part, I'm basing myself on the following: Linux-Server-Client-Project/Server_hardenning.md

 ---